 83. The question to be answered is whether the wording of the declaration of Saint Vincent and the Grenadines refers only to the provisions of the Convention which explicitly contain the term "arrest" or "detention".
 It is appropriate to underline that the declaration of Saint Vincent and the Grenadines refers to disputes "concerning the arrest or detention" of vessels.
-In the view of the Tribunal, the use of the term "concerning" in the declaration indicates that the declaration does not extend only to articles which expressly contain the word "arrest" or "detention" but to any provision of the Convention having a bearing on the arrest or detention of Saint Vincent and the Grenadines at the time it made the declaration, as evidenced by the submissions made in the Application.
-From these submissions, it becomes clear that the declaration of Saint Vincent and the Grenadines that the declaration of the convertion of its vessels.
+In the view of the Tribunal, the use of the term "concerning" in the declaration indicates that the declaration does not extend only to articles which expressly contain the word "arrest" or "detention" but to any provision of the Convention having a bearing on the arrest or detention of vessels.
+This interpretation is reinforced by taking into account the intention of Saint Vincent and the Grenadines at the time it made the declaration, as evidenced by the submissions made in the Application.
+From these submissions, it becomes clear that the declaration of Saint Vincent and the Grenadines was meant to cover all claims connected with the arrest or detention of its vessels.
 On the basis of the foregoing, the Tribunal concludes that the narrow interpretation of the declaration of Saint Vincent and the Grenadines as advanced by Spain is not tenable.